 Today however, if we want to track thousands of tiny, zippy delivery drones and flying cars around Hong Kong, we need much more sophisticated systems.

-Where technology has been able to make a huge difference is in computing power and efficiency.
+Where technology has been able to make a difference however is in computing power and efficiency.
 Faster processors can track more targets.
 Intelligent signal processing coupled with machine learning can intelligently classify birds from wind turbines and drones.

-One last thing – Autonomy
+One last thing – TCAS

 All of this has so far been about centralised control of the airspace – one central radar air space manager such as NATS sees all and controls all.
 As the number of vehicles spirals, and vehicles become much more zippy, how efficient can this be?